-A neighborhood outreach program in its ninth year
+A neighborhood outreach program in its 10th year

 The West Side Connection, recipient of the Yale Distinguished Music Educator Award, enables the BPO to reach out to its neighbors on the diverse West Side of Buffalo.
 Through educational activities, guest artist visits and a culminating concert, this project involves students in the 12 Buffalo Public schools in the neighborhood of Kleinhans, including three Spanish bilingual schools, a Native American magnet school and three international schools serving the West Side population of recent and past immigrants from diverse countries.
 Exploring diversity under the umbrella of music — a theme uniting all cultures across the globe — allows us to address relevant social issues through an exciting and educational medium.